 - Establishing the California Energy Efficiency Action Plan as California’s roadmap to decarbonize existing buildings.

-The division has five key areas of responsibility: appliance standards, Building Energy Efficiency Standards, standards compliance, existing buildings, and local energy efficiency financing.
+The division has four key areas of responsibility: appliance standards, Building Energy Efficiency Standards, standards compliance, and existing buildings.

-The Energy Commission’s appliance regulations, combined with federal standards, set minimum efficiency levels for energy and water consumption in products such as consumer electronics, household appliances, and plumbing equipment.
+The CEC’s appliance regulations, combined with federal standards, set minimum efficiency levels for energy and water consumption in products such as consumer electronics, household appliances, and plumbing equipment.
 The standards shift the marketplace toward more efficient products, producing significant energy savings for California consumers without affecting the usefulness of the products.
 The standards are developed with industry, energy efficiency advocates, and others through an open, transparent process.
-To ensure manufacturers comply, the Energy Commission can fine manufacturers and retailers that sell appliances that do not meet the state standards.
-Read more about the appliance Efficiency regulations.
+To ensure manufacturers comply, the CEC can fine manufacturers and retailers that sell appliances that do not meet the state standards.
+Read more about the appliance efficiency regulations.

 Building Energy Efficiency Standards

-Every three years, the Energy Commission updates energy efficiency standards for new buildings and alterations and additions to existing buildings.
+Every three years, the CEC updates energy efficiency standards for new buildings and alterations and additions to existing buildings.
 In addition to saving energy and money, the standards help integrate renewable energy onto the electrical grid.
 The standards reduce greenhouse gas emissions by maximizing efficiency during times of the day when the grid is most carbon-intensive.
-The Energy Commission works with stakeholders, including local building departments, design professionals, and contractors, to implement the standards.
-Read more about Building Energy Efficiency standards.
+The CEC works with stakeholders, including local building departments, design professionals, and contractors, to implement the standards.
+Read more about Building Energy Efficiency Standards.

-For new nonresidential buildings, the Energy Commission approves Acceptance Test Technician Certification Providers (ATTCP).
+For new nonresidential buildings, the CEC approves Acceptance Test Technician Certification Providers (ATTCP).
 These providers train and certify field technicians and contractors who perform acceptance tests to ensure that HVAC systems and lighting and controls systems are appropriately installed and comply with standards.
-Learn more about the Acceptance Test Technician Certification Provider Program
+Learn more about the ATTCP Program.

 Transforming California’s buildings requires accurate information for decision makers and consumers.
-The Energy Commission developed the nation’s first statewide building energy benchmarking program for certain commercial and multifamily buildings.
+The CEC developed the nation’s first statewide building energy benchmarking program for certain commercial and multifamily buildings.
 Giving consumers energy usage information will help encourage building owners to implement energy efficiency upgrades.
 Learn more about benchmarking.